 The sacroiliac (SI) joint is a synovial and fibrous joint between ilium and the sacrum.
 It has little movement and its main function is to transfer weight between the axial and lower appendicular skeletons.
 The SI joint is a symmetrical joint (i.e. is paired) with an oblique coronal orientation ...

-Sacroiliitis (inflammation of the sacroiliac joints) can be a manifestation of a wide range of disease processes.
-The pattern of involvement is helpful.
+Sacroiliitis (inflammation of the sacroiliac joint) can be a manifestation of a wide range of disease processes.
+The pattern of involvement is helpful for narrowing down the differential diagnosis.

 Usually bilateral and symmetrical